-TITLE NATURE OF CHANGE IMPACT APPLICATION DATE AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations AASB 15 - replaces AASB 118 Revenue, AASB 111 Construction Contracts and some revenue-related Interpretations - establishes a new revenue recognition model - changes the basis for deciding whether revenue is to be recognised over time or at a point in time - provides new and more detailed guidance on specific topics (e.g. multiple element arrangements, variable pricing, rights of return, warranties and licensing) - expands and improves disclosures about revenue Although the Directors anticipate that the adoption of AASB 15 will have an impact on the Group's financial statements, it is impracticable at this stage to provide a reasonable estimate of such impact.
-Must be applied for financial years commencing on or after 1 January 2018.
-AASB 9 Financial Instruments AASB 9 introduces new requirements for the classification and measurement of financial assets and liabilities and includes a forward- looking 'expected loss' impairment model and a substantially-changed approach to hedge accounting.
-These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
-The main changes are: A. Financial assets that are debt instruments will be classified based on: (i) the objective of the entity's business model for managing the financial assets; and (ii) the characteristics of the contractual cash flows.
+Title Ards and interpretations not yet adopted (continued) Impost Application Title Nature of change Impact Application date AASB 9 AASB 9 introduces new requirements for the classification and The Group is still Must be Financial measurement of financial assets and liabilities and includes a determining if applied for Instruments forward- looking 'expected loss' impairment model and a there will be any financial motiuments substantially-changed approach to hedge accounting.
+These potential impact. years requirements improve and simplify the approach for classification potorniai impaoti commencing and measurement of financial assets compared with the on or after 1 requirements of AASB 139.
+The main changes are: January A. Financial assets that are debt instruments will be classified based 2018. on: (i) the objective of the entity's business model for managing the financial assets; and (ii) the characteristics of the contractual cash flows.
 B. Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income (instead of in profit or loss).
 Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument.
 C. Introduces a 'fair value through other comprehensive income' measurement category for particular simple debt instruments.

-TITLE NATURE OF CHANGE IMPACT APPLICATION DATE AASB 9 Financial Instruments (CONTINUED) D. Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
-The Group is still determining if there will be any potential impact.
-Must be applied for financial years commencing on or after 1 January 2018.
-Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: the change attributable to changes in credit risk are presented in Other Comprehensive Income (OCI) the remaining change is presented in profit or loss if this approach creates or enlarges an accounting mismatch in the profit or loss, the effect of the changes in credit risk are also presented in profit or loss.
+D. Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
+E. Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: the change attributable to changes in credit risk are presented in Other Comprehensive Income (OCI) • the remaining change is presented in profit or loss If this approach creates or enlarges an accounting mismatch in the profit or loss, the effect of the changes in credit risk are also presented in profit or loss.
 Otherwise, the following requirements have generally been carried forward unchanged from AASB 139 into AASB 9: classification and measurement of financial liabilities; and derecognition requirements for financial assets and liabilities AASB 9 requirements regarding hedge accounting represent a substantial overhaul of hedge accounting that enable entities to better reflect their risk management activities in the financial statements.
 Furthermore, AASB 9 introduces a new impairment model based on expected credit losses.
 This model makes use of more forward-looking information and applies to all financial instruments that are subject to impairment accounting.